 A Marriage that endures to the end is the absolute, and most glaring image of God’s love.
 Maybe if we understood this it would be of far greater importance to us, as believers.
 Far too often though, we view love in fanciful ideals, and something to be felt and received.
 (Like the mindless drivel of romance novels.
 Don’t read that garbage by the way, it lies.)
 Love however–in the way we should understand it–is something far more wonderful, goes beyond feelings and is a gift to be given.
 If both husband and wife could fully grasp this understanding, the bond would be untouchable, and marriage would be what it should be.

-While receiving love in the manner we desire is wonderful, we need to accept that this isn’t the true face of love, and if we can’t get marriage right (This should be our goal.) we haven’t learned love, therefore we haven’t known and understood God, and we still need further schooling.
+While receiving love in the manner we desire is wonderful, we need to accept that this isn’t the true face of love, and if we can’t get marriage right (This should be our goal.) we haven’t learned love.
+Therefore, we haven’t known and understood God, and we still need further schooling.
 For God is love, and to love others is the foundation of our faith.
 Marriage in effect then is a hands on ‘work experience’.
-Far too often though, we lose sight of this in focusing on our own wants, and our own perceived false notions of what love is, but what we should want Infact is what God wants.
+Far too often though, we lose sight of this in focusing on our own wants, and our own perceived false notions of what love means to us, but what we should want In fact is what God wants.
 If the desires of your heart don’t line up with the desires of His, who is it that you are following?

 Loving others is complex, and takes work.
-God therefore calls us to work through it, (As He does.)
-Rather than to simply discard our spouse, only to start over with another.
+God therefore calls us to work through it, (As He does.) instead of simply discarding our spouse, only to start over with another.
 (Truly this teaches us nothing of true love.)
-If we only love what we deem to be loveable, again we have missed the mark entirely.
+If we only love what we deem to be lovable, again we have missed the mark entirely.
 If God loved as the world does, we’d all have been wiped clean off the planet long ago, and surely He’d have started over with a far different looking creature.
-Instead God’s love is far greater; He is patient with us all, not wanting for any of us to perish, but to be safe in His arms for eternity.
-(2 Peter 3:9) That’s God love.
+Instead God’s love is far greater; He is patient with us all, not wanting for any of us to perish (2 Peter 3:9).
+That’s God love.
 We are called to love as He does, but can only learn this by listening, submitting, and doing as He does.
 (Participation is required).

 The truth is difficult to refute, and is open plainly before us.
 Still, the choice is ours to ‘Honor and Obey’, (ultimately God), or drop the ball entirely.